3164-Stealth-Tigers/RapidReactOffseason/README.md

 ### `robot`
 The module that gets run first.
 Initializes the `RobotContainer` and `dashboard` module.
+The iteration-by-iteration (periodic) code is also here, but most of the robot logic is handed off to the `CommandScheduler`, which is created by subclassing `TimedCommandRobot`.
+The `CommandScheduler` automatically runs Subsystem and Command code.

 ### `container`
 Contains the `RobotCotainer`.
 Initializes user input devices (joysticks), Subsystems, and Commands.